Tips And Tricks For Staying Fit On Vacation

 Want to experience local cuisine without expanding your waistline?
 It’s all about balance.

 - Pack food for the trip.
 International flights have their own rules and regulations of foods allowed, so stick with individual protein powder packets, almonds and protein bars.
 Domestic flights are even easier because you can bring cooked foods with you.
 Turkey meatballs are a good choice because they aren’t messy and you know the exact serving size to eat.
-Please may look at you oddly when you pull out a Tupperware in an airport, but I guarantee the will think you’re impressive when there’s a flight delay and you’re happily nourished while everyone else is fighting over the last bag of M&M’s in the vending machine.
+People may look at you oddly when you pull out a Tupperware in an airport, but I guarantee they will think you’re impressive when there’s a flight delay and you’re happily nourished while everyone else is fighting over the last bag of M&M’s in the vending machine.

 - Find a hotel or VRBO (vacation rental by owner) with a kitchenette that includes a refrigerator, stove and/or microwave.
 When you have a kitchen you can prepare your own food for at least some of your meals and know exactly what’s going into your body.
 Side bonus?
 You will save some cash by only going to a restaurant once a day versus three times.